PaulinaWdowicz/PaulinaWdowicz/README.md

 ## Experience in testing
 - CYBID sp. z o. o. sp. k., junior manual tester from 06.2023
-  -  Performing functional, regression and exploratory tests to detect defects and ensure compliance with software requirements.
+  - Perform functional, regression, and exploratory testing to identify defects and ensure software compliance with requirements.
-  -  Creating and maintaining test scenarios and test occurrences.
+  - Create and maintain test scenarios and test cases to support software validation.
-  -  Documenting test results in Easy Redmine, reporting errors and working with developers to resolve them.
+  - Document test results in Easy Redmine, report defects, and collaborate with the development team to resolve issues.
+  - Develop automated test scripts in LUA and Python to enhance testing efficiency and reduce regression testing time.
-  -  Designing, developing and maintaining LUA scripts that automate the testing process. using the in-house software wrapper.
+  - Design, implement and maintain test automation scripts in LUA and Python to optimize the testing process.
-  -  Cooperation with the development team to creating requirements for the in-house SWIG-based software wrapper, creating programs that automate testing in LUA,
-  -  Preparing and updating test documentation in Markdown, including reports, test confirmation and test scenario confirmation.
+  - Prepare and update test documentation in Markdown, including test plans, test reports and test scenario specifications.
+  - Work in a Scrum environment, participating in daily stand-ups, sprint planning, and retrospectives to ensure efficient and Agile software development.
 - manual testing of the BDO web application (Database on products, packaging and waste management)
 - [uTest Academy](https://www.utest.com/) - performing manual tests and test cases on crowdtesting platform
 - [Test.IO](https://tester.test.io/) - reproducing test cases